cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.52.md

 ### 3.

-Wo can arrange the courners in a rotated way:
+We can arrange the corners in a rotated way:
 ```scheme
 (define (new-square-limit painter n)
   (let ((combine4 (square-of-four rotate90 identity